garyzhubc/STAT406-2017/Lecture1/README.md

 This is not an artifact of the training/test partition we used, as this simple experiment shows, which you should probably repeat more times (but with different pseudo-random number generating seeds)

+First, read the whole data and create a new training / test split.

 ``` r
 # repeat with different partitions
 x <- read.csv('rutgers-lib-30861_CSV-1.csv')